Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample2_RbacScopeAssignment.md

 ## Assigning a Role to the All Keys Scope

-Let's assign a role to a service principal soo that it applies to all keys.
+Let's assign a role to a service principal so that it applies to all keys.
 To do this we'll need a role definition Id and a service principal object Id.

 A role definition Id can be obtained from the `Id` property of one of the role definitions returned from `GetRoleAssignments`.